andrewchaa/trading-strategies/README.md

 ## Contact

-If you have any questions or feedback, please don't hesitate to reach out to me at [Your Email Address].
+If you have any questions or feedback, please don't hesitate to reach out to me at [andrew.yh.chaa@gmail.com].